denten-books/plain-text/2-device.md

 schema, Kittler sees the paper-bound design blueprints of the first integrated microprocessor as the last "real" piece of writing.
-Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on hardware architecture.
-The inability to understand hardware, in this view, precludes all higher modalities of reading, writing, or interpretation.
+Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on physical circuit architecture.
+The inability to understand hardware, in this view, precludes all higher modalities of reading, writing, and interpretation.

 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, software determines the properties of any media object.
+The inversion participates in the perpetual dialectics between idealism and materialism: Hegel and Marx, Marx and Gramsci, Gramsci and Kittler, Kittler and Manovich.
 "What you can do with a particular digital media file can change dramatically," depending on the software, Manovich writes.
 When it comes to digital photographs, to use his example, one application may allow the photographer to crop the image while another may not [@manovich_there_2011, 151].
-From this property-determining aspect of the computational medium (and in reference to the work of Alan Kay), Manovich derives the concept of *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].
+From this property-determining aspect of software (and in reference to the work of Alan Kay), Manovich derives the concept of *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].
 "Interactive software adds a new set of operations which can be applied to all media, which we as users experience as their new 'properties'," he writes.
 Furthermore, these properties vary according to the software [@manovich_there_2011, 150-1].
-Kittler (who passed in 2011) could perhaps object to that line of reasoning in maintaining that chip architecture still determines, as foundation, all higher levels of textuality "floating" above the silicon bedrock.
+Kittler (who passed in 2011) could perhaps object that chip architecture still determines, as foundation, all higher levels of representation "floating" above the silicon bedrock.
 In other words, everything Manovich writes is true for all simulated media, but not for computation itself.
 In opening a series of nested software black boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
-The hardware giving rise to the simulation is not in itself a simulation.
+The hardware that gives rise to the simulation is not in itself a simulation.
 It therefore ultimately determines the "properties" of software, the metamedium.

 Wittgenstein's thought experiments do not let us fall definitively into one camp or another.
 The Turing machine remains a machine for translating symbolic